- Can ABCpdf convert my Microsoft Office documents to PDF?

 Normally you can solve these issues by adjusting the PDF and by ensuring that the print options on Acrobat are correct.

-Are you printing on a postscript printer - if not you may not get exact output.
+Are you printing on a PostScript printer - if not you may not get exact output.

 Try using AddGrid to add a background grid to your image.
 This may show how the PDF is being changed as it moves from screen to paper.